V1LL0/DICOMPROJECT_BD/Final_Project_Presentation.md

 * We've, initially, used a single domain for each detected block, now we've unified continued blocks on same row.

 - - -
+# 3D

+## Image 3D with plasm.js:

+* We can upload more than one image
+* Later to place them all one above the other, at a distance selected by the user, to get a 3D effect.